 WEIGHT WATCHERS once again revised its program for 2016, still trying to find what really works for their members.
 On logging into the new site in January, my sister found all the changes so frustrating and different from what she was so familiar with that she left the program, planning to deal with her weight loss goal on her own by following the basic guidelines of the old program.

 Articles on the Web (see sidebar links) suggest that many previous members were unsatisfied because they regained the weight they had lost, and I wonder how many members WW will lose because they have so dramatically changed the program again.
-What used to be PointsPlus when I joined last April is now called SmartPoints, and many of the point values in previously published recipes have changed.
+What used to be PointsPlus when I joined in April 2015 is now called SmartPoints, and many of the point values in previously published recipes have changed.
 But this makes no difference to me because the points calculations I used to create my nutrition handbook and convert my recipes obviously works for me.
 (My real secret here is that I cracked the code WW used in its calculator, so I can still calculate points for any new food item by using my own "secret calculator," which I can't legally share with anyone.)

 Recording Your Daily Food Intake.
 WW wants its members to do everything online, but who wants to live on that website?
 I chose to do everything on paper, not wanting to have to go online every day to monitor my daily points, log my weight loss each week, or type in recipes to get a points value for a serving.
 I simply created a daily worksheet, and each week I print a set of seven, staple it and keep it handy on the table along with my "Points Bible" so I can immediately log everything I've eaten after each meal.
 I don't snack between meals, so that simplifies things a bit for me.
 I now have pages in this book that list the single serving nutrition info for recipes I use all the time (soups, favorite dishes or dinner combinations), as well as my favorite breakfast and lunch meals, so it takes only a minute to grab the info I want to log to my daily food log.